menu

 Cushman is a tiny city located in the state of Arkansas.
 With a population of 446 people and just one neighborhood, Cushman is the 249th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Cushman is generally considered to be a blue-collar town.
-37.44% of the Cushman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cushman, you'll notice that it is more blue-collar than most other communities in America.
+37.44% of Cushman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cushman is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Cushman who work in food service (12.32%), healthcare (10.43%), and maintenance occupations (9.48%).

-Cushman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cushman does not have a public transit system used by locals to get to and from work.

 The per capita income in Cushman in 2022 was $24,242, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $96,968 for a family of four.
 However, Cushman contains both very wealthy and poor people as well.